RGLab/flowCore/README.md

 NEWS
 =====
-`spillover_ng` has been moved to the `flowStats` package to eliminate a dependency due needed for pregating. `spillover_match` has been added in `flowCore` to still provide the simplified matching functionality.
+`spillover_match` has been added to provide simplified matching functionality between single stained controls and channels using a csv file that maps filenames to channels.

-We have a new spillover method `spillover_ng` that provides a simplified API.
-Matching between single stained controls and channels is provided via a csv file that maps filenames to channels.
+This is utilized by `spillover_ng`, which has been moved to `flowStats`.

 flowCore